I had a fear that I’d be typecast, but I don’t really have that fear anymore.

 Meaning

-In the quote “I had a fear that I’d be typecast, but I don’t really have that fear anymore.,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that resilience grows through challenges.
+“I had a fear that I’d be typecast, but I don’t really have that fear anymore.” presents a viewpoint centered on courage.
+It implies that bravery means acting despite fear and encourages us to remember that resilience grows through challenges.

 Theme